yann117/media-fix/README.md

 If you want to rename only with the `YYYYMMDD_HHMMSS` pattern, use the `-strict` parameter.

-**Note for WhatsApp:** The name/date is completely wrong, not corresponding to the actual date of the asset, but when the file was shared with you.
+**Note for WhatsApp:** The name/date is completely wrong, not corresponding to the actual date of the asset, but when the file was shared with you:
 As we have no other choice we still take it as reference.

 The hour/minuste/seconds will be computed from the trailing digits after `WA` as a number of seconds added to `12:00:00`, the goal being to have distinct filenames.